mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Result - Google Map loads correctly with custom markers, correct location (Sri Lanka), correct zoom and controls.
 All Google map controls on the map are working as expected.

 Expected - Google Map search box to return item that Users searched for.
-Testing - Entered "Hotel".
+Testing - Entered "Hotel" in search box.
 Result - Google Map return markers on map for hotels.
-Testing - Entered "restaurant".
+Testing - Entered "Restaurant" in search box.
-Result - Google Map return markers on map for.
+Result - Google Map return markers on map for restaurant.

 Expected - User search facilities in search box.
 Clicking on Google searched marker.
-An info window opens with information for the search, clickable links and icon.
+An info window opens with information for the facility searched, clickable links and icon.
 Testing - Clicked searched marker, info window opens with correct facility's information and clickable link.
 Testing - Clickable links open the Google map page for the facility searched.
 Result - Info window and clickable link working as expected.

 Expected - Clicking on Mirissa custom marker.
-An info window opens with information for Mirissa and clickable links.
+An info window opens with information for Mirissa and clickable link.
 Testing - Clicked custom marker Mirissa info window opens with correct location's information and clickable link.
-Testing - Clickable links open the Mirissa page.
+Testing - Clickable link opens the Mirissa page.
 Same page available in drop down menu present in navbar.
 Result - Info window and clickable link working as expected.

 Expected - Clicking on Nilaveli custom marker.
-An info window opens with information for Nilaveli and clickable links.
+An info window opens with information for Nilaveli and clickable link.
 Testing - Clicked custom marker Nilaveli info window opens with correct location's information and clickable link.
-Testing - Clickable links open the Nilaveli page.
+Testing - Clickable link opens the Nilaveli page.
 Same page available in drop down menu present in navbar.
 Result - Info window and clickable link working as expected.

 Expected - Clicking on Anuradhapura custom marker.
-An info window opens with information for Anuradhapura and clickable links.
+An info window opens with information for Anuradhapura and clickable link.
 Testing - Clicked custom marker Anuradhapura info window opens with correct location's information and clickable link.
-Testing - Clickable links open the Anuradhapura page.
+Testing - Clickable link opens the Anuradhapura page.
 Same page available in drop down menu present in navbar.
 Result - Info window and clickable link working as expected.

 Expected - Clicking on Polonnaruwa custom marker.
-An info window opens with information for Polonnaruwa and clickable links.
+An info window opens with information for Polonnaruwa and clickable link.
 Testing - Clicked custom marker Polonnaruwa info window opens with correct location's information and clickable link.
-Testing - Clickable links open the Polonnaruwa page.
+Testing - Clickable link opens the Polonnaruwa page.
 Same page available in drop down menu present in navbar.
 Result - Info window and clickable link working as expected.

 Expected - Clicking on Ella custom marker.
-An info window opens with information for Ella and clickable links.
+An info window opens with information for Ella and clickable link.
 Testing - Clicked custom marker Ella info window opens with correct location's information and clickable link.
-Testing - Clickable links open the Ella page.
+Testing - Clickable link opens the Ella page.
 Same page available in drop down menu present in navbar.
 Result - Info window and clickable link working as expected.

-Expected - Reset button reset map returning to its default state.
+Expected - Reset button reset map returning to its default zoom state.
 Testing - Zoomed in on map, clicked button.
-Result - Reset button works as expected.
+Result - Reset button works as expected maps back to initial zoom state.

 #### **_Navbar_**

-Expected - When mouse hovering over drop down menu, the lists of locations are shown.
+Expected - When mouse hovering over drop down menus, the lists of locations are shown.
-Testing - Mouse hovering over drop down menu.
+Testing - Mouse hovering over drop down menus.
-Result - The drop down menu lists are shown as expected.
+Result - The drop down menus lists are shown as expected.

+Expected - Link in navbar to open Home page.
+Testing - Clicked on "Home".
+Result - Home link in navbar opens Home page as expected.

 Expected - Links in navbar to open Mirissa page.